Everlane is the latest company to come under fire for a toxic workplace

 According to two recent stories by Vice‘s Anna Merlan, some of Everlane’s customer service and retail workers are frustrated with how they’re being treated and are reportedly working to form a union.
 In her latest piece, which came out earlier this week, Merlan spoke with 10 retail employees at Everlane’s New York location, who complained about “low pay, nonexistent benefits, [and] unpredictable scheduling.”
 Workers also told her that Everlane’s management team sent emails dissuading them from unionizing.
 Perhaps most explosively, they claimed that an Everlane manager tried to keep them from discussing their salaries with one another, which, if true, would be a violation of federal and state labor laws.
 (Everlane disputes this in comments to both Vice and Fast Company, saying the manager’s words were taken out of context, and she was trying to say that an all-hands meeting was not the right venue to have a discussion about salary.)

 A.C.
-Betts, Everlane’s spokesperson, provided written comments for this article, saying that the company was aware of the problems bubbling in its customer service and retail teams, and it’s actively working to improve the situation.
+Betts, Everlane’s spokesperson, provided written comments for this article.
 “We are continually learning and evolving as a growing company,” she writes in an email.
 “Whether it’s learning directly from customers, employees, our online experience, or our retail stores, we continue to build a culture that encourages dialogue, takes ownership over our mistakes, and works collectively to get better.”

 Merlan’s story points out that employees’ complaints about Everlane’s workplace culture don’t align with the company’s professed values, which we have covered extensively at Fast Company.
 Since Michael Preysman founded Everlane a decade ago, he has marketed the brand as one grounded in sustainability, worker’s rights, and fair pricing.
 Last year, I wrote about how Everlane went to great lengths to eradicate virgin plastic from its supply chain, including its garments and the bags used to transport them across the world.
 The company has also invested in improving the quality of life for factory workers who make Everlane garments overseas, including buying helmets for Vietnamese workers who travel by moped and building an on-site container farm to ensure Vietnamese denim workers have fresh food for lunch.